 The file /etc/bashrc is edited to contain the following lines:

 # If we are an interactive shell and the terminal is an xterm, # the environment variable PROMPT_COMMAND is set to manipulate # the window title. if [ "$PS1" ]; then case $TERM in xterm*) PROMPT_COMMAND='echo -ne "\033]0;${USER}@${HOSTNAME%%.*}:${PWD/# $HOME/~}"; echo -ne "\007"' ;; *) PROMPT_COMMAND='' ;; esac fi # Set prompt.
-PS1='\u@\h:\w \$ ' # Group and world do not get write permision on newly created files. umask 022 # Define the equivalent of DOS commands as aliases. alias cls="clear" alias copy="cp -v" alias del="rm" alias dir="ls --color=never --time-style=long-iso -p -l -L" alias md="mkdir" alias rd="rmdir" alias ren="mv -i" # These changes reflect my personal taste. alias info="info --vi-keys" alias l.="ls --color=never --time-style=long-iso -p -a" alias ll="ls --color=never --time-style=long-iso -p -l" alias ls="ls --color=never --time-style=long-iso -p" alias vi="/bin/vi"
+PS1='\u@\h:\w \$ ' # Group and world do not get write permision on newly created files. umask 022 # Define the equivalent of DOS commands as aliases. alias cls="clear" alias copy="cp -v" alias del="rm" alias dir="ls --color=never --time-style=long-iso -p -l -L" alias md="mkdir" alias rd="rmdir" alias ren="mv -i" # These changes reflect my personal taste. alias info="info --vi-keys" alias l.="ls --color=never --time-style=long-iso -p -a" alias ll="ls --color=never --time-style=long-iso -p -l" alias ls="ls --color=never --time-style=long-iso -p" alias vi="/bin/vi" # Stop bash offering to install packages. unset command_not_found_handle

 The following lines are added to /etc/profile: